Fever is an elevation in the body temperature above the normal range.

 Complications of Fever in Adults

-problems; whereas high fever (>103° F or 40° C), prolonged bouts of fever or fever treated untimely may lead to the following complications:
+If timely diagnosed and treated, fever does not cause any problems.
+Hyperpyrexia, prolonged bouts of fever or fever treated untimely may lead to the following complications:

 - Severe dehydration

 - Brain damage, and even